blauerberg/drush-scm/README.md

 # show help message
 $ /path/to/drush-scm upc -h

-# update all modules to lastest version
+# update all modules except core to lastest version
 $ /path/to/drush-scm upc

+# update only Drupal core
+$ /path/to/drush-scm upc --module drupal

 # update only panels
 $ /path/to/drush-scm upc --module panels